Top 10 Sales Tips: How To Improve Selling Performance And Drive Sales Results

 Being A Veteran

-Many commercial companies don't understand and the skills that are gained through service.
+Many commercial companies don’t understand veterans and the skills that are gained through service.

 The military starts everyone from the same place, assuming nobody is confident or competent.
 Corporate America could take note.
 It spends too much time assuming people know things or are capable of things because of points on a resume.